 Your best bet is to likely use all of them, as the more therapeutic movement and healthier environments you can throw at your disc, the better it will respond.

 Incorporate Regular Aerobic Activity (Discs Need Oxygen)

-Discs of the spine require high levels of oxygen as part of the healing process, especially when it comes to getting rid of chemical-based pain that results from tissue inflammation.
+Discs of the spine require high levels of oxygen as part of the healing process, especially when getting rid of chemical-based pain resulting from tissue inflammation.

-Discs only get their blood supply through the top and bottom portion (known as the vertebral endplate) of the vertebrae that they reside between.
+Discs only get their blood supply through the vertebrae's top and bottom portions (known as the vertebral endplate) between them.